WMFO/Watchdog/README.md

 Watchdog
 ========
 WMFO - Tufts Freeform Radio

-Contact: ops@wmfo.org
+ops@wmfo.org
+For copyrights and licensing, see COPYING.

 A watchdog script to make sure the webstream is running and that the rivendell shares are mounted.

 Usage: watchdog2.sh `<log_file>`

-For coprights and licensing, see COPYING.

 Changelog
 ---------